Applying to Philosophy Ph.D. Programs

-(This is a slightly expanded version of the outline handout accompanying our annual “applying to grad school in philosophy” session, including a few links to useful resources.)
+(This is the outline handout accompanying our annual “applying to grad school in philosophy” session, including a few links to useful resources.)

 - Should I apply?